-• The latest ECSI trawl survey was conducted in 2018, with the next survey scheduled for October 2020.
-The timing of this survey will provide the most recent survey data to input into the stock assessment.
+The latest ECSI trawl survey was conducted in 2018, with the next survey scheduled for 2021.
+The timing of this survey has been delayed due to COVID-19.

 11.3.
 Catch sampling

 The stock assessment is strongly informed by the age composition data from the commercial fishery catch sampling as it informs stock structure and provides information on cohort and recruitment strength.
 NIWA, contracted by MPI, is conducting a two-year catch sampling project to obtain this information.